Jezkazgan

-55% of Jezkazgan's population are Kazakhs and 30% Russians, with smaller minorities of Ukrainians, Germans, Chechens and Koreans.
+55% of Zhezqazghan's population are Kazakhs and 30% Russians, with smaller minorities of Ukrainians, Germans, Chechens and Koreans.

 Geography and climate

-Jezkazgan is situated in the very heart of the Kazakh upland.
-It is also near the geographic center of the country.
-It has an extremely continental cold semi-arid climate (Köppen BSk); rain is frequent but never heavy and monthly rainfall has never reached 100 mm.
+Zhezqazghan is situated by river Karakengir, in the heart of the Kazakh Uplands.
+A reservoir was built on the river at the time of the Kazakh SSR.
+The city is near the geographic center of Kazakhstan.
+It has an extremely continental cold semi-arid climate (Köppen BSk); it features hot and somewhat long summers, very cold winters, and very short transitional seasons.
+Rain is frequent but never heavy and monthly rainfall has never reached 100 mm.
 The average temperature ranges from 24.4 °C in July to -13 °C in January, whilst extremes ranges from 43 C in June 1988 to −41.1 C in February 1951.

 History

 The city was created in 1938 in connection with the exploitation of the rich copper deposits.
 In 1973, a large mining and metallurgical complex was constructed to the southeast to smelt the copper that until then had been sent elsewhere for processing.
 Other metal ores mined and processed locally are manganese and iron.
 Also in 1973, the city became the administrative center of the newly formed Dzhezkazgan Oblast, created out of Karaganda Oblast.
 In 1997, Dzhezkazgan (at this point Jezkazgan) Oblast was liquidated and the city became part of Karaganda Oblast once again.
-On 16 March, 2022, It was announced by Kazakh President Kassym-Jomart Tokayev that Jezkazgan would become the administrative center of the new Ulytau Region.
-His decree came into force on 8 June, 2022, thus making Jezkazgan the administrative center of a Region once again.
+On 16 March 2022, It was announced by Kazakh President Kassym-Jomart Tokayev that Jezkazgan would become the administrative center of the new Ulytau Region.
+His decree came into force on 8 June 2022, thus making Zhezqazghan the administrative center of a Region once again.

-During the Soviet era, Jezkazgan was the site of a Gulag labor camp, Kengir, mentioned in Aleksandr Solzhenitsyn's book The Gulag Archipelago, and Alexander Dolgun's "An American In The Gulag", and the period of forced resettlement of Koreans from the Russian Far East.
+During the Soviet era, Zhezqazghan was the site of a Gulag labor camp, Kengir, mentioned in Aleksandr Solzhenitsyn's book The Gulag Archipelago, and Alexander Dolgun's "An American In The Gulag", and the period of forced resettlement of Koreans from the Russian Far East.